-It is advisable in most instances to dig a new shaft or cut and avoid possible disputes as to what work, if any, was done by the relocator.
+It is advisable in most instances to dig a new shaft or cut and avoid possible disputes as to work done by the relocator.

 Upon relocation, the new locator may use the mineral discovery of the former locator and may adopt the monuments of the prior claim.
-However, he may not adopt the location or "discovery" shaft or cut.
-This location work must be done by the new locator.
+However, he may not adopt a prior location or "discovery" shaft or cut.
+New location work must be done by the new locator.